 That's why regional collaboration is essential.
-Starting in 2025, the Town will participate in the Gunnison County Corridor Plan, a joint effort led by Gunnison County, with Mt.
-Crested

-Butte, CB South, Gunnison, RTA, and Mountain Express, to coordinate land use, transportation, and infrastructure investments along the CO-135 corridor.
+Starting in 2025, the Town will participate in the Gunnison County Corridor Plan, a joint effort to coordinate land use, transportation, and infrastructure investments along the CO-135 corridor.
 This initiative builds on the One Valley Resiliency Roadmap, which highlights shared regional goals like community sustainability, equity, climate action, and environmental resilience.